 The wistful Diorissimo is a classic French perfume created by French fashion brand Christian Dior.
 It was first created in 1956 and was Dior’s attempt to imitate lily of the valley in a perfume bottle.
 Dior was completely fascinated by this flower.
 He used it on his stationary, in his garden, and it even inspired his spring 1954 collection.

 Ironically lily-of-the-valley is not actually included in Diorissimo.
 The plant has no essential oils to be used in the fragrance so instead molecules were created in a laboratory to replicate the scent of the flower.
-Diorissimo is written with notes of ylang-ylang, amaryllis, jamsine and boronia.
+Diorissimo is written with notes of ylang-ylang, amaryllis, jasmine, and boronia.

 As one of the greatest fragrances of all time, Diana Princess of Wales named it one of her favorites.
 Although the formula has slightly changed over the years, this classic French fragrance remains one of the greatest creations in perfume history.